LeonBroseliske/se-lib/README.md

 Sets the default outgoing IPs (0.0.0.0) for the given filter node(s).

+setoutgoingip:

+Sets one or more outgoing IPv4 addresses as new outgoing IP(s) for a filter node

+	${confirmation}	If you want to get confirmation from the user before applying the new settings.
+	${filternode}	The filter node you want to change the outgoing IP(s) on.
+	${outgoingip}	The outgoing IP(s) you wish to apply to the filter node.
+The format is space seperated.

 showoutgoingip:

 Shows the current IPs used for sending outgoing mails.